CodecoolGlobal/hogwarts-houses-1-java-zsofi82/README.md

 While the service is running, go to "localhost:8080" in your browser to see the main page.

 ## Postman link
 The project is exported into a JSON file.
-To import the Postman collection of the project please use the below link:
+To import the Postman collection of the project please use the below file:
 [Hogwarts.postman_collection.json](https://github.com/CodecoolGlobal/hogwarts-houses-1-java-zsofi82/blob/development/Hogwarts.postman_collection.json)